cloudogu/makefiles/README.md

 This module ensures that you can start unit tests via the `unit-test` target.

+Include only one of the files: unit-test.mk OR unit-test-docker-compose.mk

 ### unit-test-docker-compose.mk

 This module ensures that you can start unit tests via the `unit-test` target, including an additional environment which is started and stopped using docker-compose.

+Include only one of the files: unit-test.mk OR unit-test-docker-compose.mk

 ### static-analysis.mk